KyleProtho/AnalysisToolBox/README.md

 )
 ```

+## Documentation Standards

+To verify that the library remains accessible to students and professionals alike, all functions in the library should include a **Teaching Note** in their docstring.
+This note should explain *why* the function matters, how it aids in "sense-making," or what qualitative insights it reveals, rather than just describing the mechanics of the code.

+See `analysistoolbox.calculus.PlotFunction` for a canonical example.

 ## Table of Contents / Usage

 There are many modules in the analysistoolbox package, each with their own functions.
 The following is a list of the modules: